 Up in Whiskey Barrel Smoke

-I was waiting with anticipation.
-And then, one day in February, my big purchase arrived.
-A shiny, brand new Ole Hickory wood-burning, rotisserie smoker.
+A few months later, I was waiting with anticipation.
+And then, one chilly February day, my big purchase finally arrived.
+A shiny, brand new, wood-burning, Ole Hickory rotisserie smoker.

 This piece of machinery is sizable, to say the least.
 It took a few hours for me and most of folks in the back of the house (with the help of one forklift and two pallet jacks) to get this beast off the semi, out of its crate, maneuvered around a corner, and into position in our production area.
 But we did it, and without any damage to any of us or "the beast"!

 A few days later it was properly piped, flued, and ready for its maiden smoking voyage.
 Meanwhile, we knew we would need to find just the right fuel, so I met with my new friend, Thomas, at Rocky Mountain Barrel Company.

 Stepping into their warehouse is like stepping back in time.
 Wooden barrels are everywhere you look, stacked floor to ceiling.
 They have rum, tequila, chardonnay, and red wine barrels galore.
 While those were all interesting, I was there for the whiskey barrels; and because of all the local, craft distilling in Colorado, they had no shortage of whiskey barrels.
 Thomas was generous with his time and showed us different options.
 Within an hour, I had three amazingly aromatic whiskey barrels in the back of my truck.